PVLI-25-26/PVLI-Project/GDD/Game Design Document/System and Mechanics/Mechanincs/Combat Mechanics/Manage Quiver.md

 ---
 dg-publish: true
 ---
-**Managing Quiver** – a mechanic that allows the player to manage and switch between different types of projectiles.
+**Manage Quiver** – a mechanic that allows the player to manage and switch between different types of projectiles.
 ## Description
 The player can equip two different types of arrows in the quiver, each with unique properties that affect combat strategy.
 Arrows are consumable items: when the player shoots, the corresponding arrow is removed from the inventory.

-The player can quickly change arrows in the middle of combat to use both arrows properties. ([[Controls]])
+The player can quickly change arrows in the middle of combat to use both arrows properties using [[Controls|change arrow key]].

 Arrows are a limited resource as the player can only have a certain number of arrows in their inventory.
 Arrows must be picked up after being used, making shooting arrows more than just shooting everywhere.